stormpath/stormpath-documentation/source/reference.rst

 Organizations are primarily intended to represent "tenants" in multi-tenant applications.
 For more information about multitenancy in Stormpath, see the :ref:`multitenancy` chapter.

-An individual Organization resource may be accessed via its Resource URI:
+An individual Organization resource may be accessed via its Resource URL:

 **Organization URL**